hemant4494/AI/Home.md

 ***
 CSTA-2020 Virtual Conference (July 13-14, 2020)
-* Workshop on "Learning Activities for Teaching AI in 6-12" at CSTA-2020 virtual conference.
+* Workshop on "Learning Activities for Teaching AI in 6-12" at [CSTA-2020](https://web.cvent.com/event/c6254b47-740f-4232-a896-064f09fd0ab1/summary) virtual conference.
 Monday July 13, 2020 from 1:15 to 2:00 PM CST.
 Presenters: Sheena Vaidyanathan and Jared Amalong.

-* Session on "Teaching AI Across K-12: What's New?" at the CSTA-2020 virtual conference.
+* Session on "Teaching AI Across K-12: What's New?" at the [CSTA-2020](https://web.cvent.com/event/c6254b47-740f-4232-a896-064f09fd0ab1/summary) virtual conference.
 Monday, July 13, 2020 from 4:00 to 4:45 PM CST.
 Presenters: Sheena Vaidyanathan, Deborah Seehorn, Kelly Powers, Jared Amalong, Vicky Sedgwick.

-* Birds of a Feather session on "Teaching Ethical AI in High Schools" at the CSTA-2020 virtaul conference.
+* Birds of a Feather session on "Teaching Ethical AI in High Schools" at the [CSTA-2020](https://web.cvent.com/event/c6254b47-740f-4232-a896-064f09fd0ab1/summary) virtual conference.
 Tuesday July 14, 2020 from 9:15 to 10:00 AM CSG.
 Moderated by Deborah Seehorn and Charlotte Dungan.

-* Workshop on "Learning Activities for Teaching AI in K-5" at CSTA-2020 virtual conference.
+* Workshop on "Learning Activities for Teaching AI in K-5" at [CSTA-2020](https://web.cvent.com/event/c6254b47-740f-4232-a896-064f09fd0ab1/summary) virtual conference.
 Tuesday July 14, 2020 from 10:00 to 10:45 AM CST.
 Presenters: Vicky Sedgwick and Kelly Powers.

 ### Recent Events